ekhurtado/GCIS_MDE_engineering_platform/README.md

 It should be noted that each of them has a file _README_ with instructions and resources for using the technologies.

-## Overview of the methodology
+## Overview of the engineering platform

-This section introduces the model-driven methodology for the design, development, delivery and operation of microservice-based applications, displaying the technologies involved:
+This section introduces the model-driven engineering platform for the design, development, delivery and operation of microservice-based applications, displaying the technologies involved:

 ![Overview_methodology_technologies](Figures/Overview_methodology_technologies.jpg)